 If you struggle with long-term pain that has resisted other types of treatment, you should talk with Dr. Akash Bajaj about ketamine infusions.
 When given intravenously, ketamine effectively diminishes chronic pain for many patients, especially when their pain is caused by a neuropathic condition.
-Dr. Bajaj is an expert in cutting-edge treatments like ketamine infusions, so call the office in Marina Del Rey, California, or book an appointment online to learn whether you’re a good candidate for ketamine therapy.
+Dr. Bajaj is an expert in cutting-edge treatments like ketamine infusions, so call the office in Marina Del Rey and Manhattan Beach, California, or book an appointment online to learn whether you’re a good candidate for ketamine therapy.

 Ketamine is an anesthetic and pain reliever.
 It has been used for anesthesia during surgery for decades, building such a safe track record that it’s often recommended for pediatric surgery.